-The average cost of this designer dog is pretty affordable, ranging between $200 and $600.
+The average cost of this designer dog is pretty affordable.
 As always, make sure you have a trusted breeder before you acquire your puppy, and visit animal shelters if you go for adoption.
 There are indeed so many dogs desperately waiting for a new family in these places!
 And who knows, you might find the small mixed breed of your dreams there!

 Temperament & Intelligence of the Yorkie Russell